Thusyanthan-R/Thusyanthan-Ravichandran/README.md

 Aspiring Data Analyst | Lifelong Learner | Tech Enthusiast
 ------------

 I am a passionate and detail-oriented technology professional with a background in Information Technology and a strong interest in data analytics and software development.
 With a Bachelor's degree in Information Technology, I’ve built a diverse career, starting in customer-facing roles.
 Currently, I am transitioning into the data and technology field, where I am pursuing my passion for working with data.
 I am enhancing my skills through a Skills Bootcamp in Data Analysis and preparing for my first role as a Data Analyst.
-I am committed to continuous learning and excited about leveraging data to drive actionable insights and contribute to impactful projects. 🌱 Always exploring new tools and best practices 🤝 Open to collaboration and contributing to meaningful projects 🚀 Eager to transform data into impactful insights and drive innovation through technology
+I am committed to continuous learning and excited about leveraging data to drive actionable insights and contribute to impactful projects.

+🤝 I'm open to collaborating on meaningful data projects, exploring new technologies, and sharing knowledge to solve real-world challenges.

+🌱 Always exploring new tools, technologies, and best practices.

+🚀 Eager to transform data into impactful insights and drive innovation through technology.

 * 🌍  I'm based in London
 * ✉️  You can contact me at [thusyanthan.r@gmail.com](mailto:thusyanthan.r@gmail.com)
-* 🤝  I'm open to collaborating on Open to collaborating on meaningful data projects, exploring new technologies, and sharing knowledge to solve real-world challenges.

 ### Skills